 Born in China in 1938, Ms. Jordan began to pursue her passion for fine arts at Smith College, and continued at the Torpedo Factory and the New Orleans Academy of Fine Arts.
-She proceeded to build her brand, participating as an exhibitor in group shows at the national exhibit of the New Orleans Art Association, Fest for All in Baton Rouge, La., and the juried show at the Masur Museum.
-One of her first solo shows was at The Long Gallery at the Ochsner Medical Center in 2000, followed by The Upstairs Gallery and the St. Tammany Art Association at the Holiday Inn in 2001.
-Some of Ms. Jordan’s other notable exhibitions include at the Café Degas, the River Road Juried Exhibit, the Louisiana Watercolor Society, and the Dominican Institute Arts Group Show.
+She proceeded to build her brand, participating as an exhibitor in group shows at the national exhibit of the New Orleans Art Association, Fest for All in Baton Rouge, Louisiana, and the juried show at the Masur Museum.
+One of her first solo shows was at the Long Gallery at the Ochsner Medical Center in 2000, followed by the Upstairs Gallery and the St. Tammany Art Association at the Holiday Inn in 2001.
+Some of Ms. Jordan’s other notable exhibitions include at the Café Degas, the River Road Juried Exhibit, the Louisiana Watercolor Society and the Dominican Institute of the Arts Group Show.

 Ms. Jordan’s hard work and dedication have earned her a number of accolades.
 She was inducted as a signature member of the Louisiana Watercolor Society in 2001 and won first prize at the Louisiana Watercolor Society Member Show in 1999 and 1996.
 Further, she was featured in the International Artist Publications book, “100 Ways to Paint Flowers and Gardens,” and in the Gulf Coast Arts Review and Madame President, as well as in several editions of Who’s Who in the World and Who’s Who of American Women.